Code-Institute-Submissions/The_Galactic_Index/README.md

 Just choose myrouting.py from the dropdown and click the http link in the console window when the server has loaded.

 ## My Deployment
-After signing up to heroku [Heroku](https://signup.heroku.com/) and [insalling](https://devcenter.heroku.com/articles/heroku-cli) it I created a new Heroku app from the Heroku dashboard.
+After signing up to [Heroku](https://signup.heroku.com/) and [installing](https://devcenter.heroku.com/articles/heroku-cli) it I created a new Heroku app from the Heroku dashboard.

 I Then installed gunicorn from using the Project settigns in Pycharms, but could also install to the command line using:
 ```